-T = K b
+T = K \ b

-Transmissivity has dimensions of length squared divided by time (L^2/T).
-Transmissivity units expressed as feet squared per day (ft2/day) are multiplied by 7.48 gal/ft3 to obtain units of gpd/ft.
-Transmissivity values of the Floridan aquifer range from 8 ft2/day as measured from a packer test conducted on fine grain sediments of the Ocala limestone in northern Sarasota County to 9,400,000 ft2/day in thick and highly cavernous dolostone units at the northern boundary of Hardee County.
-In the intermediate aquifer, transmissivity values range from 3 ft2/day in Highlands County to 17,900 ft2/day in Sarasota County.
-The surficial aquifer values for transmissivity range from 8 ft2/day in southern Polk County to 30,100 ft2/day.
+Transmissivity has dimensions of length squared divided by time (L/T).
+Transmissivity units expressed as feet squared per day (ft/day) are multiplied by 7.48 gal/ft to obtain units of gpd/ft.
+Transmissivity values of the Floridan aquifer range from 8 ft/day as measured from a packer test conducted on fine grain sediments of the Ocala limestone in northern Sarasota County to 9,400,000 ft/day in thick and highly cavernous dolostone units at the northern boundary of Hardee County.
+In the Hawthorn aquifer system, transmissivity values range from 3 ft/day in Highlands County to 17,900 ft/day in Sarasota County.
+The surficial aquifer values for transmissivity range from 8 ft/day in southern Polk County to 30,100 ft/day.

 Hydraulic conductivity (K) measures the linear permeability of an aquifer.
 It is determined by dividing the transmissivity value by the saturated thickness of the aquifer.
 Hydraulic conductivity has dimensions of length divided by time (L/T).
 It is expressed in feet per day (ft/day).
 Reported hydraulic conductivity values in the surficial aquifer system range from 0.3 ft/day to 1,370 ft/day.
-The unit of feet per day (ft/day) may be converted to gallon per day per square foot (gpd/ft2) by multiplying by the conversion factor of 7.48 gal/ft3.
+The unit of feet per day (ft/day) may be converted to gallon per day per square foot (gpd/ft) by multiplying by the conversion factor of 7.48 gal/ft.